SatvikVarshney/Elicit/README.md

 - **Interactive AI Conversations**: At the core of Elicit is the ability to ask questions about the document's content and receive AI-generated responses.
 This conversational approach makes it easier for users to obtain the information they need without manually searching through documents.

-### Further Targeted Features :
+### Planned Enhancements

-- **Improved Chat-Bot UI**: Further UI improvements for better User experience
+- **Enhanced Chat-Bot Interface**: The aim is to enhance the user interface of the chat-bot, ensuring a seamless and intuitive experience that elevates interaction and engagement.

-- **Versatile Extraction**: Current version is limited to text-based PDFs.
-Further changes should enable extraction from Images, Tables, Graphics and more
+- **Advanced Data Extraction**: The current version supports text extraction from PDFs only.
+Future updates will expand capabilities to include extraction from images, tables, and graphics, significantly broadening the document processing range.

-- **Inter-docuemnt Processing**: Improvemnts in inter-docuemnt data processing for improved speed and memory effeciency
+- **Inter-Document Processing Efficiency**: Improvements are targeted towards enhancing the efficiency of processing across multiple documents.
+Key priorities include optimizations in speed and memory, aiming for a robust and swift user experience.

-- **Improved Accessibility**: Improvements in accessibility of the app to allow for Web access and eliminating need for unique google API Key for each individual access
+- **Accessibility and Ease of Use**: Efforts are directed towards making the application more accessible, including enabling web access and simplifying the setup process.
+This includes removing the necessity for a unique Google API key for each user, making the tool more straightforward and user-friendly.

 ## How It Works